FTChinese/subscription-api/_doc/iap.md

 }
 ```

-The `premium.apple_subscription` table plays a vital role in linking ftc account, as explained Link IAP section.
+The `premium.apple_subscription` table plays a vital role in linking ftc account, as explained in Link IAP section.

 7. Send Apple's response to client as is.